ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 ## Null Safety
 Ballerina provides strict null safety compared to Java with optional types.
 The Java null reference can be assigned to any reference type.
 However, in Ballerina, you cannot assign the nil value to a variable unless the variable’s type is optional.

 As explained above, Ballerina handle values cannot be created in the Ballerina code.
 They are created and returned by foreign functions and a variable of the handle type refers to a Java reference value.
-Since Java null is also a valid reference value, this variable can refer to a Java null value.
+Since, Java null is also a valid reference value, this variable can refer to a Java null value.

-Let’s look at an example that deals with Java null.
-The following code uses the `peek` method in the `ArrayDeque` class. `Peek` retrieves but does not remove the head of the queue or returns null if the queue is empty.
+An example Ballerina code is given below that deals with Java null.
+It uses the `peek` method in the `ArrayDeque` class. `Peek` retrieves but does not remove the head of the queue or returns null if the queue is empty.

 ```ballerina
 import ballerina/jballerina.java;